daczarne/vscode-language-sql-bigquery/docs/README.md

 ## Current status

-There are two remaining issues which I explain below.
+There are two remaining issues, which I explain below.

 ### FROM UNNEST issue